Phone-GWP-group

 Primary colours

-Primary colours are the three colours that create all other colours through mixing – red, yellow, and blue.
+Primary colours are the three colours that, when mixed, create all other colours: red, yellow, and blue.

-Any packaging designs must use CMYK colour and not RGB (Red, Green, Blue) used for screens, websites and online applications.
+Any packaging designs must use CMYK colour, not RGB (red, green, blue), which is used for screens, websites, and online applications.
 You can see this and other packaging artwork mistakes to avoid in this guide.

 Secondary colours